joshuabhand/react-app-husky/README.md

 This project demonstrates the module Husky.
+This adds pre-push hooks to our project that are platform independent and standard.

 PROS
 - All related hooks and scripts can be conveniently described in package.json